blunsoli/InteractiveStories/README.md

 # InteractiveStories

-as always, use python name_of_the_program.py for running. have fun!
+As always, use python name_of_the_program.py for running.
+Have fun!